spkennealy/Algos_and_Data_Structures/chapter_9_stacks_and_queues.md

 | Deletion | Θ(1) | O(1) | O(n) |

 Before moving forward, see if you can reason to yourself why each operation has the time and space complexity listed above!

+### Time Complexity - Access and Search:

+When the Stack ADT was first conceived, its inventor definitely did not prioritize searching and accessing individual Nodes or values in the list.
+The same idea applies for the Queue ADT.
+There are certainly better data structures for speedy search and lookup, and if these operations are a priority for your use case, it would be best to choose something else!

+Search and Access are both linear time operations for Stacks and Queues, and that shouldn't be too unclear.
+Both ADTs are nearly identical to Linked Lists in this way.
+The only way to find a Node somewhere in the middle of a Stack or a Queue, is to start at the top (or the back) and traverse downward (or forward) toward the bottom (or front) one node at a time via each Node's next property.

+This is a linear time operation, O(n).